Help Center

 Once you switch to a good font, you will likely notice fewer headaches, less eyestrain, and an improvement in your workflow.

-Here are some things to look out for in a good programming font:
+Here are some things to look out for in the best programming font for long coding sessions:

-• Multiple variations of how to display certain characters, so you are able to customize it to your preference.
+• Ligatures — special character combinations that are visually rendered as a single symbol while the underlying code remains unchanged.
+There are multiple variations of how to display certain characters, so you are able to customize it to your preference.

 Crocoblock dynamic templates are